wortell-smart-learning/Synapse-Pipelines-Training/Lab10/LabInstructions10.md

 * [SalesOrderDetail.parquet](parquetfiles/SalesOrderDetail.parquet)
 * [SalesOrderHeader.parquet](parquetfiles/SalesOrderHeader.parquet)

+## Preparations

+* In your Storage Account that serves as Data Lake, create a container and folder
+  * You are free to choose your container and folder names
+  * Suggestion for container: `datalake`
+* Upload the parquet files in this container.
+  * You are again free to choose a location
+  * Suggestion for folder: `bronze/awlt/2026-12-24` (or whatever the current date is)

-# Assignment: Simple Data Flow
+## First step: A Simple Data Flow

 In this lab, we will experience the Data Flow functionality of Azure Data Factory ourselves.
 The main goal is to get a good understanding of all the components surrounding the Data Flow.

-Therefore, make sure the following items are set up:

-* A new Data Flow, including:
+* Create a first new Data Flow:
-  * As a source: the `Product.parquet` file on your Data Lake (container `stg`, folder `awlt`)
+  * Source: the `Product.parquet` file on your Data Lake
+  * Transformation:
     * An extra column with ranking should be added, indicating which product category has the most products in total.
     * For product category, `ProductCategoryID` is sufficient for now (no link needs to be made to the ProductCategory table)
     * Don't make it too hard on yourself, think in small steps (hint: what do you need to know before you can do the ranking?)
     * Use the Data preview to see if you're working in the right direction.
-  * Only the products in the top three product categories should be written down
+  * Only the products in the top three product categories should be written to the sink
     * Write the result in two places:
-      * In your Data Lake (container `datalake`, folder `bronze/analysis`, file `productcategories.parquet`)
+      * In your Data Lake
+        * once again free to choose your container, folder, and file names.
+        * Suggestions:
+          * container `datalake`
+          * folder `bronze/analysis`
+          * file `productcategories.parquet`)
       * In your SQL Database (`target`).
-Have a table named `dbo.product_verrijkt` created by your **Sink** destination.
+Have a table named `dbo.product_enriched` created by your **Sink** destination.
-* Create a corresponding pipeline that also executes this Data Flow
+* Create a corresponding pipeline that executes this Data Flow
 * Publish all resources, and test the pipeline

 ## Table of Contents